Brush-Tailed Bettong (Woylie) Fact File

-Adding another 29 to 36cm (11.4 to 14.2in) to their length is the brush tailed bettongs namesake tail.
+Adding another 29 to 36cm (11.4 to 14.2in) to their length is the brush-tailed bettongs namesake tail.
 It is tipped with a black crest of fur.
-This tail is prehensile allowing them to carry things with it.
+This tail is prehensile allowing them to carry items using it.

 Most of their water needs are derived from their diet limiting the need to drink water.

-Now their range has been significantly reduced to just a handful of sites across Western and South Australia.
+Now their range has been significantly reduced to just a handful of sites across West and South Australia.

-Their habitat is the sclerophyll forests, arid scrub, desert grasslands and Mallee eucalyptus woodlands.
+Their habitat is sclerophyll forests, arid scrub, desert grasslands and Mallee eucalyptus woodlands.

 Breeding takes place year-round.
 They will only come together for mating.